Interview by Marko Syrjala

-Yes that one I have heard.
+Yes, that one I have heard.

 There are no dubs there.

-There’s a good bootleg DVD from that show too..
+There’s a good bootleg DVD from that show, too…

 Really.
 That one I would like to see.

-Yes it came out after we broke up.
-We broke up in September and it came out in November or something like that.
+Yes, it came out after we broke up.
+We broke up in September, and it came out in November or something like that.
 I was not involved in the overall making of this except playing on it because it was not a very common thing to do for me then?

 Yeah sure.
 And I will get more if someone is buying a copy? (laughs).

-Yes that was in 1983.
+Yes, that was in 1983.
 It’s not an official one?

-It was a matter of principle for Frankie because of Quiet Riot then I think.
-And now when there was no Quiet Riot anymore he got a much worse offer because he wasn’t in that band anymore.
-It’s a clear principle thing you know what I mean?
+True.
+I’ll tell you what happened now.
+When Frankie was in Quiet Riot, Blackie kept offering him a lot of money.
+Once, when there was no Quiet Riot, then Blackie said, “I’m gonna give you less,” and then Frankie was offended and said no. It was a matter of principle for Frankie because of Quiet Riot, then I think.
+And now, when there was no Quiet Riot anymore, he got a much worse offer because he wasn’t in that band anymore.
+It’s a clear principle thing.
+Do you know what I mean?

 Why?
 Guess who I was playing with when those songs were recorded?

-With Ozzy I guess?
+With Ozzy, I guess?

 Correct.
-You gotta remember I went in there just to do one song as a tribute to Randy.
-That’s what really happened and and I?m playing with Ozzy and I’m like emotionally I’m buried dry every night because Randy is not there.
-You go on stage and there is same stage, same show everything every night except Randy’s gone.
+You have to remember I went in there just to do one song as a tribute to Randy.
+That’s what really happened, and I’m playing with Ozzy, and I’m like emotionally I’m buried dry every night because Randy is not there.
+You go on stage, and there is the same stage, same show everything every night except Randy’s gone.
 And it was killing me.
-I got a call from Kevin and he says “You know we are making this record and would you come down and just do “Thunderbird?”
-I said “Yeah sure I’ll do that”.
+I got a call from Kevin, and he says, “You know we are making this record, and would you come down and just do “Thunderbird?”
+I said, “Yeah, sure, I’ll do that.”
 I go down because I had been with Frankie for many years.
-He was the first real drummer that I play with.
-Kevin of course I knew from Quiet Riot and Carlos he was in a band called Snow that we knew each other.
-Kevin says “Do you remember “Slick Black Cadillac?”
-I did and we decided to do it.
-“Well do you remember “Life’s a Bitch?”
-I did and so we recorded it too.
-So you know on that first session I did five songs.
-And I’m going to Kevin “You know what?
+He was the first real drummer that I played with.
+Kevin, of course, I knew from Quiet Riot and Carlos he was in a band called Snow that we knew each other.
+Kevin says, “Do you remember “Slick Black Cadillac?”
+I did, and we decided to do it.
+“Well, do you remember, “Life’s a Bitch?”
+I did, and so we recorded it too.
+So you know, in that first session I did five songs.
+And I’m going to Kevin.
+“You know what?
 This feels like an emotional refuge, but…

-No. Are you kidding me (laughs).
+No. Are you kidding me (laughs)?